krunch3r76/gc__filterms/README.md

 let this provider node be named "jupiter-legacy".

-then, on the requestor side (assuming Golem constructed with payment_network='rinkeby',  subnet_ag='devnet-beta'), e.g. using the blender example, you can run:
+then, on the requestor side (assuming Golem constructed with payment_network='rinkeby',  subnet_tag='devnet-beta'), e.g. using the blender example, you can run:

 `requestor$ GNPROVIDER=jupiter-legacy python3 ./blender.py`